 Details

-The Skoonka Creek property is situated near the northern end of the Spences Bridge Gold Belt (SBGB), a series of Cretaceous subaerial volcanic rocks with the potential to host epithermal-style mineralization.
-The property is a three hour drive by car from Vancouver, approximately 15 km from the Trans Canada Highway and the CPR Railway Line and 12 km northeast of Lytton, BC.
-Westhaven owns 100% interest in the property.
+The Skoonka property is situated near the northern end of the Spences Bridge Gold Belt (SBGB), a series of Cretaceous subaerial volcanic rocks with the potential to host epithermal-style mineralization.
+The property is a three hour drive by car from Vancouver, situated between the communities of Lytton and Spences Bridge in south-central British Columbia approximately 10 kilometres north of the Trans-Canada Highway and the CPR Railway Line.
+Westhaven owns 100% interest in the 2,785 ha property, comprising 10 contiguous claims.

 Skoonka Property Location